JosephABB/wordCount/readme.md

-WordCount is an application used to visualize the most frequently used words within any subreddit by using Reddit's API.
+WordCount is an application that uses Reddit's API to visualize the most frequently used words of any given subreddit.